Bobris/Bobril/README.md

 Use `npm up` to download all needed node modules.

-For helping writing TypeScript you can use Atom.io with atom-typescript plugin.
+For helping writing TypeScript you can use VS Code.
 Compilation on save is disabled.
 So you have to work with gulp started in background.

 Start `gulp` for TS compilation, minification and generating statistic for LibSize example.